Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Appendix

 \subsection{Proofs for Section 4}

 { \bf Proof of Theorem \ref{thm:general_error}.}

 We will follow the idea of Theorem 3.1 of \cite{l1998budget}.
-For simplicity, let's consider minimizing $\eta(\theta)=-\mu(\theta)$ instead of maximizing $\mu(\theta)$ thereafter.
+Note that in the proof of Theorem 3.1 of \cite{l1998budget}, they consider the case $\rho=1$ and $\rho<1$ separately and show that they are similar.
+In our case, we also prove the case $\rho=1$ and the same procedure can be applied to the case that $\rho<1$.
+Suppose we now want to minimize $\eta(\theta)$.
 Then the updating procedure of $\theta_t$ is now Note that we can write $g^t$ as: here $b_t$ denotes the error of finite difference scheme, the last term is the random error comes from the sampling of $y_i$, and the $\big(\nabla \eta(\theta^t)^Tw^t\big)$ is the directional derivative at $\theta^t$.

 WLOG we assume $\theta^*=0$, then

 Since we have

 and by Taylor expansion we have: